mbta/skate/README.md

 ```
 git push origin --tags
 ```
-Once this is complete, initiate the deploy through AWS and post a link to the tag on GitHub in the `#ctd-deploys` Slack channel.
+Once this is complete, initiate the deploy through GitHub Actions.